LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

-**NOTE:** The latest version of copyseparator is almost ready but not on CRAN yet.
+**NOTE:** The latest version of copyseparator works better than the current version.
+It has not been put on CRAN yet.
 Email me at leiyangslu@gmail.com to request R scripts.

 # How to install copyseparator
 install.packages("copyseparator")